Blendify/blender-manual/blender_docs/manual/interface/splash.rst

 click anywhere outside the splash screen (but inside the Blender Window) or press :kbd:`Esc`.
 The splash screen will disappear revealing the default screen.

-To reopen the splash screen click on the Blender icon in the Top bar and select :menuselection:`Splash Screen`.
+To reopen the splash screen click on the Blender icon in the Topbar and select :menuselection:`Splash Screen`.

 Information Region
    The upper part of the splash screen contains the splash image with a lot of key information overlaid.